RoboEagles4828/DevEnv/README.md

      - remote explorer extension
 4) Restart your PC

+5) If you have an RTX Nvidia GPU
+   - Run isaac_setup.ps1 which installs
+      -Omniverse Launcher
+        -You must manually install isaac sim inside of the launcher
+   - ROS2 for windows
+   - Adds our extension to your worksapce

-6) Open the DevEnv folder in vscode and reopen container
+7) Open the DevEnv folder in vscode and reopen container
    - Installs ROS2 Humble docker image